HOW I LOST OVER 100 LBS AND KEPT (MOST OF) IT OFF OVER 15 YEARS

-I keep lots of raw, unsalted nuts in the freezer, to reduce rancidity & extend shelf life, and I'll eat 1 T of nuts for a healthy fat, healthy carbohydrate and protein, which I count at 1.5 Points, or 6 almonds for 1 pt.
+I keep raw, unsalted nuts in the freezer, to reduce rancidity & extend shelf life, and I'll eat 1 T of nuts for a healthy fat, healthy carbohydrate and protein, which I count at 1.5 Points, or 6 almonds for 1 pt.
 Sometimes I'll have one olive for a healthy fat, and count it as 0 Points.
 We use plenty of olive oil, and often make our own salad dressing with olive oil and balsamic vinegar (1:4).
 We always have fresh fruits and vegetables available.
-We bake a large tray of skinless, boneless chicken breasts for dinner, and keep the extras in the fridge or freezer for meals and snacks.
-We'll make a large turkey just for the two of us, then freeze the cooked meet in small baggies for later use, and I make turkey soup using the bones and vegetables.
-We have wild salmon and other fish several times each week.
 We have a large salad with almost every dinner.
-I often carry unsalted almonds, Wasa Fiber crackers, celery and an apple or two, as "emergency rations" when we'll be away from home for more than a few hours, but I find my "need" to snack is diminishing, and I am more able to wait until my next meal.
+I often carry unsalted almonds, Wasa crackers, celery and an apple or two, as "emergency rations" when we'll be away from home for more than a few hours, but I find my "need" to snack is diminishing, and I am more able to wait until my next meal.
 And my digestion seems to do better when I let it rest between meals.

 I lost weight steadily with WeightWatchers, and never had a plateau.
 My doctor took me off blood pressure medication after I reached my meetings weight goal of 165 lbs, which is toward the upper end of "normal" on the BMI chart for my 5'9" height, on September 30, 2003.
 I became a "lifetime" WeightWatchers member on November 4, 2003 at 157.4 lbs, and weighed 150 lbs and less in December, 2003.
 Despite intermittent problems with compulsive overeating and yo-yo-ing in my eating and my weight, I was able to stay close to that weight, or at least regain some control and return to that weight range, until the middle of 2007.